 That's the backdrop of Psalm 59.
 David's own father-in-law was trying to kill him.
 Have you ever had family members upset with you, perhaps attack you?
 What's the God-honoring way to respond when that happens?
-In Psalm 59 the Spirit of God uses David to show us how to put God at the center of our lives when we're in danger, specifically when we're under attack by those closest to us.
-The psalm involves three movements.
+In Psalm 59 the Spirit of God uses David to show us how to put God at the center of our lives when we're in trouble, even when we're under attack by those closest to us.
+The psalm involves three movements which show us that we need to bring three expressions of trust to the Lord.

-I. David begins with a cry for help (1-5).
+I. Begin with a cry for help (1-5).